 - Extracting data from Slick-grid: We used slick functions and java scripts to extract data from web-table

-- Dynamic Elements: We used regex and ancestor and sibling techniques to identify such elements
+- Dynamic Elements: We used regex, ancestor and sibling techniques to identify such elements

-- Data Import failures: We used Auto IT/Robot class in order to deal with windows pop up
+- Data Import failures: We used Auto IT/Robot class to deal with windows pop up

-- Executing test script that will check data dependency only once and resolve data dependency
+- Executing a test script that will check data dependency only once and resolve it

 - We have used fast locator wherever possible